- Additional information

 Using clean hands, scoop a pea-sized amount onto fingers and rub onto desired location.
 Repeat application as often as desired.
 For external use only.
 Keep out of reach of children..

-Our all-natural Comfrey Salve is made with pasture-raised lard from Jidona Farms in Mayflower, Arkansas, Beeswax, and Dried Comfrey Leaves grown and harvested on our farm.
+Our all-natural Comfrey Salve is made with pasture-raised lard, Beeswax, and Dried Comfrey Leaves grown and harvested on our farm.